 - Winter White Ale | Bell’s Brewery, Inc. | Kalamazoo, MI

-The herb-like and earthy flavors of a farmhouse ale or saison can serve as a fun wild card for Thanksgiving.
+The herb-like and earthy flavors of a farmhouse ale or saison can serve as a fun, wild card for Thanksgiving.
 These beers are truly unique—sort of like snowflakes.
-One might offer flavors of hibiscus, another will have a bite of ginger and orange zest, while yet another will be tart and fruity.
+One might offer flavors of hibiscus, while another will have a bite of ginger and orange zest, and yet another will be tart and fruity.

 These are a few amazing farmhouse ales and saisons that will be a hit: